-When kids say, “You’re not my friend!” and other phrases, here’s how you can correct this.
+When kids say, “You’re not my friend!” and other phrases kids say, (and how you can correct this!)

 I’m a firm believer in relationship building.
 Children’s ministries see success when they help kids build relationships with God, their families, and one another.
 Of course we all know why it’s important to have a relationship with God, and more and more often children’s ministries are focusing on family ministry and strengthening relationships inside homes.
 But what’s the big deal about having kids connect with one another?

 Relationships help unlock kids’ understanding of faith by opening their hearts and minds to deeper discoveries through common experiences with their peers.
 You’re helping to build the church community of the next generation!